blurrycontour/zuul-gerrit/doc/source/installation.rst

 simple single-node ZooKeeper instance, or a multi-node cluster.
 Ensure that all Zuul and Nodepool hosts have access to the cluster.

+Zuul stores all possible state within ZooKeeper so that it can be effectively shared and coordinated between instances of its component services.
+Most of this is ephemeral and can be recreated or is of low value if lost, but a clustered deployment will provide improved continuity and resilience in the event of an incident adversely impacting a ZooKeeper server.

+Zuul's keystore (project-specific keys for asymmetric encryption of job secrets and SSH access) is also stored in ZooKeeper, and unlike the other data it **cannot be recreated** if lost.
+As such, periodic :ref:`export and backup <backup>` of these keys is strongly recommended.

 .. _ansible-installation-options:

 Executor Deployment